bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Workflow_Provenance.rst

 OUT, INOUT).
 In addition to this, other information such as the parameters passed as inputs in the command line that submitted the application, its source files, workflow image and task profiling statistics, authors and their institutions, ... are also stored.
-All this information is later used to record the Workflow Provenance of your application using the `RO-Crate specification <https://www.researchobject.org/ro-crate/1.1/>`_, and with the assistance of the `ro-crate-py library <https://github.com/ResearchObject/ro-crate-py>`_.
+All this information is later used to record the workflow provenance of your application using the `RO-Crate specification <https://www.researchobject.org/ro-crate/1.1/>`_, and with the assistance of the `ro-crate-py library <https://github.com/ResearchObject/ro-crate-py>`_.
 RO-Crate is based on JSON-LD (JavaScript Object Notation for Linked Data), is